Looking after yourself during the Coronavirus (COVID-19) Outbreak

-For people that are in self-isolation or are in quarantine, this may seem like a daunting prospect.
-It will help to try and see it as a different period of time in your life, and not necessarily a bad one, even if you didn’t choose it.
+For people that are in self-isolation or quarantine, this may seem like a daunting prospect.
+It will help to try and see it as a different period of time in your life, and not necessarily a bad one.

 It will mean a different rhythm of life, a chance to be in touch with others in different ways than usual.
-Be in touch with other people regularly on social media, e-mail or on the phone, as they are still good ways of being close to the people who matter to you.
+Keep in touch with other people regularly on social media, e-mail or on the phone, as these are still good ways of being close to the people who matter to you.